joshua-t-hill/CS341GroupProject/README.txt

 	app_icon.png		--> <a href="https://www.flaticon.com/free-icons/hobbies-and-free-time" title="hobbies and free time icons">Hobbies and free time icons created by Vichanon Chaimsuk - Flaticon</a>

 Sprint2 Changes:
-	Added 'users' table, with columns 'name' and 'password' Added some functionality to LoginPage
+	Added 'users' table, with columns 'name','password', and 'email' Added some functionality to LoginPage
+	Added some fucntionality to CreateAccountPage

 	Moved all pages besides App and AppShell into Pages folder for organization purposes Added icons to Map, Camera, and Feed tabs; reduced amount of tabs